hazae41/dstorage/README.md

 #### connect

-Establish a JSON-RPC communication (TCP-like) to the target
+Establish an end-to-end communication to the target

 ```tsx
 {